TRANSPORTATION: The free Shuttle Bus in Yosemite Valley is still down. YARTS from the Bug into the Valley and Amtrak are still up and running.

-FIRST DAY YOSEMITE VALLEY: Standard Sightseeing With Some Hiking, Waterfalls & Overlook Point In Yosemite Valley
+FIRST DAY YOSEMITE VALLEY: Sightseeing, Hiking, Waterfalls & Overlook Point In Yosemite Valley

-Vernal Falls and Nevada Falls: You will have to catch the Valley shuttle for these places but can easily walk from Half Dome Village Parking Lot or Hiker’s Lot.
-Take the Mist Trail up and the John Muir Trail down.
+Vernal Falls and Nevada Falls: You can easily walk from Half Dome Village Parking Lot or Hiker’s Lot beyond it.
+Take the super wet spring Mist Trail up and the John Muir Trail down.
 You can take children and dogs just to the bridge on a paved trail for a view of Vernal Falls.

 Mirror Lake and Snow Creek Trail: Mirror Lake appears really to be a lake right now and will diminish through the summer.
 Take the Mirror Lake Loop Trail for a couple of hours under the impressive Half Dome reflection.
 Consider going up the Snow Creek Falls Trail at the end of the canyon for impressive views of Half Dome and Cloud’s Rest on the way up and at the point near the top of the rim.

-SECOND DAY: WHOLE DAY SOUTHERN YOSEMITE: Hiking & Overlook Point, Waterfalls, Sequoia Groves or use this route going out to Los Angeles:
+SECOND DAY SOUTHERN YOSEMITE: Waterfalls, Sequoia Grove, Hiking, and Historical Interest.
+Use this route going out to Los Angeles:

 At The Bug: Take the two hour Bug Loop trail in the daytime.
 It can be very difficult, slippy, wet, steep and narrow.
 Look for the green diamond marker directionals on the trees every 20 feet about 7 feet up and at intersections.
 Red markers are trails back to the lodge.
 The blue marker is a short cut halving the walk.
 The swimming hole is getting slower but listen for the water falls and trail that zig zags down to see anyway.
 If you get lost head back down to the Bear Creek and look up the taller slope at the Lodge.
 The arrows all start at the Amphitheater.

-Merced River Wild and Scenic Area: From Briceberg Bridge upstream there is a single track trail for dogs or Mountain Bikes.
+Merced River Wild and Scenic Area: From Briceburg Bridge upstream there is a single track trail for dogs or Mountain Bikes.
 You can also mountain bike or dirt bike up the Burma Grade going up right there or cycle downstream on the dirt road (5 miles each way) but go at dawn.
-Whitewater Rafting: We have whitewater rafting companies on property now and the season will be wet and wild on the Merced River into August.
-Try OARs Whitewater or Zephyr and have a spectacular time!

 Mariposa Old Gold Town & Museums: Shop along the old 1850’s era block and see the Old Jail and the oldest operating western Courthouse.
 The Mariposa History Museum takes you back to the Gold Rush, whereas the California State Gem and Mineral Museum at the Mariposa Fairgrounds shows what was dug up here and the rest of California.
 Goings on around weekends at the bars and saloons in town, too.
 Do some road bicycling on the Old Toll Road from Bear Valley to Hornitos for some fun!